JACK REACHER: NEVER GO BACK

 This is the second and last film with Tom Cruise as Jack Reacher.
 It's no surprise that this sank the nascent franchise given that whilst there's nothing especially bad about it it's all quite forgettable.

 The critics didn't much like the plot.
-Comparing it with the the synopsis of the source novel's plot it's clear that what we have here is a much simplified story with one character, Sam (a teenage girl who might be Reacher's daughter) brought centre stage.
+Compared with Lee Child’s source novel it's clear that what we have here is a much simplified story with one character, Sam (a teenage girl who might be Reacher's daughter), brought centre stage.

-It's contrived for sure but at least it's a decent bit of action to round things off because things are fairly tame prior to this.
+It's contrived for sure but at least it's a decent bit of action to round things off because things prior to this are fairly tame.

 On the plus side I liked Cobie Smulders as Major Susan Turner who is on the run with Reacher and Sam.
 She shows a good no-nonsense attitude and can look after herself.
-For a while I enjoyed the interplay between the three characters as a kind of nuclear family.
+I enjoyed the interplay between the three characters as a kind of nuclear family.

 Ultimately though the plot is too thin and the director Edward Zwick shows little aptitude for this type of material.